openshift/training/docs/04-scaling-cluster.md

 previously for the `Machine Set`.

 ### Note
-*TODO: check this*
-The default installation only creates one router.
+The default installation currently creates two routers, but they are on the same host.
+This is a known bug.
 It is possible that when you scale down your cluster that you may inadvertently end up removing the node where the router was running, which will temporarily make the console and other resources unavailable.
 If you suddenly lose access to the web console, wait a few moments, and then check to see the status of the router pod with:

     oc get pod -n openshift-ingress

 If there is no router pod, or if it is in the `ContainerCreating` state, wait a little longer.

 ### Note
 You can alter the `Machine Set` count in several ways in the web UI.
 You can